 However, there remains a presumption that the physical onboarding processes are what matters.
 For on-campus students, this is certainly the most obvious aspect of onboarding (and the most expensive for the institution to produce, thus the focus).
 However, digital onboarding, especially in the learning management system (LMS) is just as important.
 If used well, the LMS can be a great tool for creating a smoother onboarding process for all students.

 Why is the student onboarding process so important?

 Let’s put aside for the moment the statistics about dropout rates.
 These are important, of course, but they are not the only angle.
 There is much talk in education circles about making learning student-centered.
 The same is true for student onboarding.
 Colleges that take the time to work with students to consider their goals and link those to their courses are more likely to see students thrive; their choice of study is more likely to be attuned to their interests and ultimate goals.

 If we want students to thrive, they need more support to make the best choices for them and encouragement to engage in extra-curricular activities.
 An onboarding process factors in the probability that students will feel overwhelmed and uncertain when they first start and that alienation is a real possibility.
 A formal process of support that places their career goals and interests at the heart of their choices while also checking if students are adapting to college life allows the college to identify blockages and issues for students before they become a big deal.

 How to use the LMS for a good digital student onboarding experience

 The LMS is the online hub for students, playing a vital connective role between the institution and the student.
 It is, therefore, a perfect place for embedding the onboarding process.
 While an LMS is mostly for class activities and resources, if used well, it can also become a space for nurturing community and belonging.
-Learning platforms, such as NEO LMS, are perfect for building good digital onboarding experiences.
+Learning platforms, such as CYPHER, are perfect for building good digital onboarding experiences.